phi1ipp/okta-reporting-tool/README.md

 ### setAttribute
 This action is to set value(s) for a particular attribute(s) for given user(s).
 Each user can be assigned its own value, or all of the users can be assigned the same value.
-Input may come from a standard input or a file, which structure should match the following:
+Input may come from a standard input or a file, which structure should match the following (you only provide attribute values in the input, field names will come from a command line parameters:
 ```
-username1,attr1_value1[,"attr2 val2",...]
+username1,attr1_value1[,"attr2_val2",...]
 username2,attr1_value2[,attr2_val3,...]
 ```